LiaBadgal/LiaBadgal/README.md

 ## Current Projects
 - An RPG co-developed with a friend, the details are still being ironed out as we speak
-- A mobile RPG game developed in Swift for a school project
-- iOS app using React.js and Node.js for a school project
+- iOS app using Swift for a school project
 - Building side Godot projects to learn the engine
 - Privately testing a Discord bot